antmicro/sdi-mipi-bridge-hw/README.rst

 Overview
 ========

-This repository contains open hardware design files for Antmicro's SDI to MIPI CSI-2 bridging device.
+This repository contains open hardware KiCad design files for Antmicro's SDI to MIPI CSI-2 bridge.
-This device enables connecting industrial and filmmaking cameras and video accessories to platforms which include the MIPI CSI-2 interface.
+This device enables connecting industrial and filmmaking cameras and video accessories to edge AI platforms which often include the MIPI CSI-2 interface.
-The design was created in the KiCad EDA suite.

-The board has an input BNC connector accepting the SDI signal and Antmicro's standard 50-pin FFC output connector (compatible wit ha range of our open hardwware boards) exposing MIPI CSI-2 lanes and an I2C bus for board configuration.
+The board includes an SDI input BNC connector and Antmicro's standard 50-pin FFC output connector (compatible with a range of our open hardware boards) exposing MIPI CSI-2 lanes as well as an I2C bus for configuration.

 An additional SDI output (loopback) BNC connector is also available.

 SDI signal conversion is implemented with a `Semtech GS2971A <https://www.semtech.com/products/broadcast-video/receivers-deserializers/gs2971a>`_ deserializer which passes the parrallel 10-bit video data to the `Lattice CrossLink LIF-MD6000-6KMG80I <http://www.latticesemi.com/en/Products/FPGAandCPLD/CrossLink>`_.
-The CrossLink IC includes programmable logic and dedicated MIPI D-PHY transceivers.
+The CrossLink FPGA includes programmable logic and dedicated MIPI D-PHY transceivers.
 It can be configured to accept parallel video data from the deserializer and transmit it over MIPI CSI-2 to the host platform.
-SPI and I2C programming interfaces are exposed so the deserializer and CrossLink programmable logic device can be configured from the host platform.
+SPI and I2C programming interfaces are exposed so the deserializer and the CrossLink FPGA can be configured from the host platform.
 Additionally, a set of DIP switches allows the user to easily pre-set the mode of operation of the deserializer.

 Repository structure